 UK’s May says she’ll quit as Conservative leader June 7

-Theresa May announced Friday that she will step down as U.K. Conservative Party leader on June 7, admitting defeat in her attempt to take Britain out of the European Union and sparking a contest to become the country's next prime minister.
+Bowing to the inevitable, Theresa May announced Friday that she will step down as U.K. Conservative Party leader in two weeks, admitting defeat in her attempt to take Britain out of the European Union and sparking a contest to replace her as prime minister.

+May said she will quit as head of the governing party on June 7 but stay as caretaker prime minister until the new leader is chosen, a process the Conservatives aim to complete by late July.

 Her voice breaking, May said in a televised statement outside 10 Downing St. that she would soon be leaving a job that it has been "the honor of my life to hold."

-May became prime minister the month after Britons voted in June 2016 to leave the European Union, and her premiership has been consumed by the attempt to deliver on that verdict.
+May became prime minister the month after the U.K. voted in June 2016 to leave the European Union, and her premiership has been consumed by the attempt to deliver on that verdict.

+Many Conservative lawmakers came to see May as the main obstacle to leaving the bloc, although her replacement will face the same issue: a Parliament deeply divided over whether to exit the EU, and how close a relationship to seek with Europe after it does.

-Now she has bowed to relentless pressure from her party to quit over her failure to take Britain out of the EU on the scheduled date of March 29.
+Now she has quit over her failure to take Britain out of the EU on the scheduled date of March 29.
 Britain is currently due to leave the EU on Oct.
 31, but Parliament has yet to approve divorce terms.

-"I feel as certain today as I did three years ago that in a democracy, if you give people a choice you have a duty to implement what they decide," May said.
+"I negotiated the terms of our exit and a new relationship with our closest neighbors that protects jobs, our security and our Union," May said.
+"I have done everything I can to convince MPs to back that deal.
+Sadly, I have not been able to do so."

-"I have done my best to do that. ...
-But it is now clear to me that it is in the best interests of the country for a new prime minister to lead that effort."
+"It is now clear to me that it is in the best interests of the country for a new prime minister to lead that effort," she added.

 Multiple contenders are already jockeying to replace her and take up the challenge of securing Britain's EU exit.
 The early front-runner is Boris Johnson, a former foreign secretary and strong champion of Brexit.